 While negative interest rates at home are a long way off, it’s at least a possibility that if things were to ever get bad enough in our economy, we could see negative interest rates, and look back fondly on the days where we could get 2% per year in our savings accounts.

 if you have concerns about interest rates and the U.S. economy, you might check out our last Monthly Economic Update.
 Dean discusses the current interest rate climate as well as the potential effects on the economy here in the U.S. As financial planners specializing in retirement, we’re also available to sit down with you and discuss how things could impact your financial plan and plans to retire.
-If you would like a review of your financial plan, give us a call at 913.393.1000 or fill out the form below.
+If you would like a review of your financial plan, give us a call at 913.393.1000 or schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.